 What about you?
 What are you giving to/taking away from your interactions?
 How can you phrase a paragraph or choose a tagline that will draw in the right sort of people to further your aim?

-9 Powerful Post Titles
+9 Powerful Blog Titles

-So now that you’ve established your target readers, you can take a look at the list of 9 titles below and choose the one(s) that best serves your need.
-In truth, it’s more than just individual titles; it’s a whole host of different title styles that you can adapt yourself as you need.
+So now that you’ve established your target readers, you can take a look at the list of 9 blog titles below and choose the one(s) that best serves your need.
+In truth, it’s more than just individual blog titles; it’s a whole host of different title styles that you can adapt yourself as you need.
 So no excuses for writers’ block any more.

 1) Awesome adjectives